jasonsbarr/how-to-think-like-a-programmer/manuscript/02-simple-data.md

 Create a folder for the code from this book, and in that folder create another folder called `chapter01`.
 Then create and open the file `examples.js` in that folder.

 Unfortunately, you won't be able to use Node.js to execute the code in this file because it contains code that will throw errors.
 This is intentional, because the error-producing code is necessary for some of the examples.
-At the end of the chapter I'll give you some code you can write and run yourself, and show you how to run it.
+In the chapter exercises I'll give you prompts for some code you can write and run yourself.
+All you have to do to run a JavaScript file with Node is enter `node name_of_file.js` in your terminal (or Command Prompt for Windows) and hit ENTER.

 ## Atomic Expressions